 Our pets are quick and curious.
 They can quickly gain access to unsuspecting poisons that we use around the house everyday.
-If you think your pet has been in contact with a poison, please call either pet poison help number shown below:
+If you think your pet has been in contact with a poison, contact your veterinarian or one of these resources:

 When you call a pet poison help number, stay calm and be ready to provide the following information: